Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

-Then, we compare the proposed BEM-GBPN with some SOTA beam prediction methods, including the bounding box based gain and beam prediction network (BB-GBPN) \cite{ahn2024sensinga} and the pilot based gain and beam prediction network (P-GBPN) \cite{mismar2023deepa}.
-Specifically, the bounding box based representation method needs to fix the number of PUOs, e.g., $10$, and the network input of the $u$-th UO is dentoed as $\boldsymbol{B}_{b,u}(t) = [Box'_{b,u}(t)^T, Box_{b,1}^T, ..., Box_{b,9}(t)^T]^T \in \mathbb{R}^{10 \times 4}$, in which the bounding box of the $u$-th UO is placed on the top row, and the other rows contain the bounding boxes of scatterers, i.e., $Box'_{b,u}(t) \in \boldsymbol{\mathcal{X}}^{UO}_b(t)$ and $\{Box_{b,1}(t), ..., Box_{b,9}(t)\} \in \boldsymbol{\mathcal{X}}^{Box}_b(t) \setminus Box'_{b,u}(t)$.
-In addition, the input of the P-GBPN is historical beam sweeping data of UO, measured by traditional pilot sensing.
-This approach necessitates exhaustive beam sweeping in every frame, leading to significant pilot overhead.
-Subsequently, the BB-GBPN and P-GBPN adopt an identical four-layer MLP architecture, with $(128, 256, 512, 128)$ neurons, for the SFE, while maintaining all other components consistent with the BEM-GBPN.
-By comparing the proposed BEM-GBPN with the P-GBPN and the BB-GBPN as shown in Fig. \ref{Beam_test_acc2}, the effectiveness of OOB modalities over purely pilot based wireless sensing and the BEM sequence generation module over the bounding box sequence generation module can be verified, respectively.
+We further compare the proposed BEM-GBPN with some SOTA multi-modality aided beam prediction methods, including the bounding box based gain and beam prediction network (BB-GBPN) \cite{ahn2024sensinga}, the vision and partial beam sweeping (PBS) integration based gain and beam prediction network (VB-GBPN) \cite{jiang2022computer}, and the location and PBS integration based gain and beam prediction network (LB-GBPN) \cite{ardiantonugroho2025gpsaided}.
+Specifically, the BB-GBPN shares the same OMS-UIT module as the BEM-GBPN, while differing only in the data representation method.
+The bounding box based representation method needs to fix the number of PUOs, e.g., $10$, and the network input of the $u$-th UO is dentoed as $\boldsymbol{B}_{b,u}(t) = [Box'_{b,u}(t)^T, Box_{b,1}^T, ..., Box_{b,9}(t)^T]^T \in \mathbb{R}^{10 \times 4}$, in which the bounding box of the $u$-th UO is placed on the top row, and the other rows contain the bounding boxes of scatterers, i.e., $Box'_{b,u}(t) \in \boldsymbol{\mathcal{X}}^{UO}_b(t)$ and $\{Box_{b,1}(t), ..., Box_{b,9}(t)\} \in \boldsymbol{\mathcal{X}}^{Box}_b(t) \setminus Box'_{b,u}(t)$.
+In addition, the PBS refers to uniformly selecting a subset $\bm{\mathcal{F}}^p$ of beams from the codebook $\bm{\mathcal{F}}$ to perform a limited number of beam sweeping, i.e., $\bm{\mathcal{F}}^p=\{\boldsymbol{f}_1, \boldsymbol{f}_{1+\frac{N_T}{\gamma_p}}, ..., \boldsymbol{f}_{1+(\gamma_p-1)\frac{N_T}{\gamma_p}}\}$, where $\gamma_p=4$ denotes the number of beams in the $\bm{\mathcal{F}}^p$.
+Subsequently, the BB-GBPN adopts a four-layer multilayer perceptron (MLP) architecture, with $(128, 256, 512, 128)$ neurons, for the SFE.
+The VB-GBPN employs a ResNet-$18$ \cite{he2016deep} to extract features from each resized raw image, while another MLP architecture, with $(128, 256, 512, 64)$ neurons, is used to extract channel features from PBS.
+The two feature vectors are then concatenated into a $128$ dimensional embedding vector.
+In contrast, the LB-GBPN uses two MLP networks, each with $(128, 256, 512, 64)$ neurons, to extract features from location of users and PBS, respectively, and concatenates them into a $128$ dimensional embedding vector.
+All other components of BB-GBPN, VB-GBPN, and LB-GBPN are consistent with the BEM-GBPN.
+Furthermore, to evaluate the effectiveness of the MoE structure, we replace the MoE structure of the proposed BEM-GBPN with two MLPs, consisting of $(256,32,1)$ and $(256, 128, 64)$ neurons, for beamforming gain and optimal beam predictions, respectively.